 Feel free to join us on Discord too!

-Are you an author with a book you want Arc read, Beta read, reviewed, or advertised for free?
+Are you an author with a book you want Arc read, Beta read, reviewed, or advertised?
 Just contact me through the contact form HERE.